 In 2020, we set a target to reduce absolute scope 1 and 2 GHG emissions 40% by FY2025 from a FY2016 base year, and a target to have 67% of our suppliers by emissions to have science-based targets by FY2024, both of which were approved by the Science Based Targets initiative (SBTi).
-In 2022, we announced new commitments to achieve net-zero(1) GHG emissions related to our operations (Scopes 1 and 2) by 2035 and for our entire value chain (including estimated(2) Scope 3 GHG emissions) by 2040.
-These commitments, along with required short-term emissions reduction targets, have been submitted to the SBTi for review and approval.
+In 2022, we announced new commitments to achieve net-zero(1) GHG emissions related to our operations (Scopes 1 and 2) by FY2035 and for our entire value chain (including estimated(2) Scope 3 GHG emissions) by FY2040.
+These commitments, along with required short-term emissions reduction targets, were validated by the Science Based Targets Initiative (SBTi) in 2024.
 While Takeda has maintained carbon neutrality through FY2022, in FY2024 we have transitioned away from carbon neutrality as a climate goal.
-As part of our focus on net-zero, we will continue to support the Voluntary Carbon Market (VCM) by investing in nature-based carbon removal solutions and projects, prioritizing solutions that benefit human health and aligned with the SBTi's Corporate Net-Zero Standard.
+As part of our focus on net-zero, we will continue to support the Voluntary Carbon Market (VCM) by working to invest in carbon removal solutions and projects, prioritizing solutions that benefit human health and aligned with the SBTi's Corporate Net-Zero Standard.